davchana/thoughts/daily-list.md

 - Write in order to think.
 You don't actually know what you think until you write it.
 - Don't wait to be happy.
 - One thing at a time.
+- The grass is always greener where you water it.